 Hanworth Road neighbourhood centre is the main retail parade formed of a group of adapted 1930s residential buildings.
 Ground level shop fronts are of varying quality.
 Two smaller shopping parades along Nelson Road and Powdermill Lane.
 There are numerous community facilities, including the Whitton Sports and Fitness Centre, Community Centre and Social Club, Library, and Murray Park and Hall.

-Fig. 192: Whitton and Heathfield Residential character area plan © Crown copyright and database right 2021
+Fig. 195: Whitton and Heathfield Residential character area plan

 An overview of the qualities and characteristics likely to have relative value.
 A townscape may be valued by different stakeholders for a variety of reasons.